It's not over in October

 Display Posters Promoting Disability Inclusion

 NDEAM is a great time to freshen up walls and bulletin boards in your lobby, break rooms and common areas with disability employment posters – but there's no reason to take them down when October ends!
-Start by putting up the current year's NDEAM poster, which is available in English and Spanish.
+Start by putting up the current year's NDEAM poster, available soon in English and Spanish.
 Additional display materials include the Campaign for Disability Employment's poster series.
 You might also consider highlighting specific disability recognition months such as Heart Health Month, Epilepsy Awareness Month and Brain Injury Awareness Month to keep the pace going throughout the year.
 And with numerous, free posters to choose from, you can keep your displays fresh and dynamic throughout the year.
 The benefit of this practice?
 Employees who are consistently reminded that their organization is disability-friendly may be more likely to refer job-seeking friends with disabilities to your HR department.
 In addition, those with disabilities themselves may be more likely to self-identify as such.

 Offer American Sign Language Training Classes to Your Employees